Kuzma FT lifts Wizards over Mavs 127-126 despite Doncic's 41

 The Mavericks challenged, but the call was confirmed.
 Kuzma missed the first free throw but swished the second.

+"Luka had the right intention, was making the right play," Dinwiddie said.
+"Delon just made a good play with his hands, something he's known for."

-Kristaps Porzingis was out with an ankle injury in his first trip to Dallas since the Mavericks sent him to the Wizards last February for Dinwiddie and Davis Bertans.
+Kristaps Porzingis was out with an ankle injury in his first trip to Dallas since the Mavericks traded him to the Wizards last February for Dinwiddie and Davis Bertans.

 The 7-foot-3 Latvian, whose pairing with Doncic never worked the way Dallas envisioned, received light applause after a video tribute during the break between the first and second quarters.